Nutation in antiferromagnetic resonance: Conclusions

 To conclude, we applied the ILLG equation to FMs and to two-sublattice AFMs and FiMs, and investigated the resonance frequencies using linear-response theory and computer simulations.
 The precession frequencies are found to decrease with increasing inertial relaxation time and additional high-frequency nutation peaks become observable.
 Furthermore, the calculation of the resonance linewidth shows that the effect of inertia reduces the effective damping parameter.
-While in FMs these corrections scale with ${ \beta_{\rm FM} }=\eta\Omega_{0}$, in AFMs the dimensionless coupling between precession and nutation is given by ${ \beta_{\rm AFM}}=\eta\gamma/MJ$, which is typically several orders of magnitude higher.
-The FiM is observed to interpolate between the FM and AFM limits.
+While in FMs these corrections scale with ${ \beta_{\rm FM} }=\eta\Omega_{0}$, in AFMs the dimensionless coupling between precession and nutation is given by ${ \beta_{\rm AFM}}={ (}\eta\gamma/M_0{ )}J$, which is typically several orders of magnitude higher. { Therefore, an antiferromagnetic system with higher exchange to anisotropy energy ratio and higher $\eta$ will be suitable to observe inertial effects.
+Such antiferromagnetic systems include NiO~\cite{Hutchings1972} and CrPt ~\cite{Besnus1973,Zhang2012JAP}, even though the characteristic inertial relaxation time $\eta$ is unknown. } The FiM is observed to interpolate between the FM and AFM limits.
 The reduced effective damping gives rise to particularly sharp and high-intensity nutation resonance peaks in AFMs, with frequencies comparable to the values already observed in FMs~\cite{Li2015,neeraj2019experimental}.
 These findings are expected to motivate the search for the signs of intrinsically inertial spin dynamics on ultrafast timescales using AFMR techniques.